UGN Conflict Mineral Policy Statement

 The rules require manufacturers who file certain reports with the SEC to disclose whether the products they manufacture or contract to manufacture contain “conflict minerals” that are “necessary to the functionality or production” of those products.

 The definition of “conflict minerals” refers to gold, as well as tin, tantalum, tungsten, the derivatives of cassiterite, columbite-tantalite, and wolframite, regardless of where they are sourced, processed, or sold.
 The U.S. Secretary of State may designate other minerals in the future.
 We support the humanitarian goal of ending violent conflict in the DRC and surrounding countries.
 UGN also extends its responsible materials policy to cobalt and mica.

 We are committed to the responsible sourcing of “conflict minerals” throughout our supply chain and to continuing to comply with the underlying SEC rules and regulations surrounding “conflict minerals.”

 - Exercise due diligence with relevant suppliers consistent with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and encourage our suppliers to do likewise with their suppliers.

-- Provide, and expect our suppliers to cooperate in providing, due diligence information to confirm the tantalum, tin, tungsten, and gold in our supply-chain are “conflict free.”
+- Provide, and expect our suppliers to cooperate in providing, due diligence information to confirm the tantalum, tin, tungsten, and gold, as well as cobalt and mica in our supply-chain are “conflict free.”

 - Commit to transparency in the implementation of this policy by making available reports on our progress to relevant stakeholders.